webdev-dave/reddit-museum/README.md

 ## Potential Extra Features

+- merge and multiple subreddits of similar genres in same "genre page"
 - change image resolution from default
 - download img button
 - optimize hidden gallery images to only load after the rest of the visible page has completed loading